mapserver2007/log4ever/README.md

     2012-08-06 21:12:31 Evernote[INFO]: log output

 The output results are stored in Evernote.

+###ChangeLog
+* 0.0.1
+First release.
+* 0.0.2
+Remove unnecessary processing.
+* 0.0.3
+If tag, notebook does not exist, it will be created.

 ##License
 Licensed under the MIT